pravega/pravega/documentation/src/docs/controller-service.md

 if changes are found, it shuts down and relinquishes containers it no longer owns and attempts to acquire ownership of containers that are assigned to it.

+The details about implementation, esp with respect to how the metadata is stored and managed is already discussed [here](#controllerClusterListener).

 Resources<a name="resources"></a>
 ---------